Omicron vaccine: How soon until we get one?

 Moderna and Pfizer are already at work on it.
 Plus, all the companies that have made one- or two-dose vaccines are analyzing how well those vaxxes are at combatting omicron.

-In the cases of public-health crises, the U.S. Food and Drug Administration has the option of granting an Emergency Use Authorization, which it did with the initial COVID-19 vaccines.
+In the case of public-health crises, the U.S. Food and Drug Administration (FDA) has the option of granting an Emergency Use Authorization, which it did with the initial COVID-19 vaccines.
 The FDA can grant that after months, instead of years.